HongW2019/OAP-spark2.4.3/README.md

 ```
 You can run Spark with the following example to try OAP cache function with DRAM.
 You should use Spark ***ThriftServer***  with the beeline script to run Spark, cause ThriftServer can launch a Spark Application which can cache hot data for long time in the background, and it also can accept query requests from different clients at the same time.
 #### Using DRAM Cache on table `oap_test`
+To verify DRAM Cache function, we reuse table `oap_test`
-In the Working with OAP Index, we have create a table `oap_test`, next we will try OAP Cache.
+In the [Working with OAP Index], we have create a table `oap_test`, next we will try OAP Cache.

 When we use ```spark-shell``` to create table oap_test, ```metastore_db``` will be created in the current directory "$SPARK_HOME/bin/" , so we need to run Thrift JDBC server in the same directory "$SPARK_HOME/bin/"
 ```